Graph automorphism: Computational complexity

+Constructing the automorphism group of a graph, in the form of a list of generators, is polynomial-time equivalent to the graph isomorphism problem, and therefore solvable in quasi-polynomial time, that is with running time $2^{O((\log n)^c)}$ for some fixed $c > 0$.

+Consequently, like the graph isomorphism problem, the problem of finding a graph's automorphism group is known to belong to the complexity class NP, but not known to be in P nor to be NP-complete, and therefore may be NP-intermediate.

-The graph automorphism problem is the problem of testing whether a graph has a nontrivial automorphism.
-It belongs to the class NP of computational complexity.
-Similar to the graph isomorphism problem, it is unknown whether it has a polynomial time algorithm or it is NP-complete.
+The easier problem of testing whether a graph has any symmetries (nontrivial automorphisms), known as the graph automorphism problem, also has no known polynomial time solution.

 There is a polynomial time algorithm for solving the graph automorphism problem for graphs where vertex degrees are bounded by a constant.

 The graph automorphism problem is polynomial-time many-one reducible to the graph isomorphism problem, but the converse reduction is unknown.
 By contrast, hardness is known when the automorphisms are constrained in a certain fashion; for instance, determining the existence of a fixed-point-free automorphism (an automorphism that fixes no vertex) is NP-complete, and the problem of counting such automorphisms is ♯P-complete.